dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

 ## In depth
 * **Default**:
-   * **On Serialize**: Throw a `JsonException` when `MaxDepth` is exceeded, this may occur by either a reference loop or by passing a very deep object.
+   * **On Serialize**: Throw a `JsonException` when `MaxDepth` is exceeded.
+This may occur by either a reference loop or by passing a very deep object.
 This option will not affect the performance of the serializer.
-   * **On Deserialize**: Metadata properties will not be consumed, therefore they will be treated as regular properties that can map to a real property using `JsonPropertyName` or be added to the `JsonExtensionData` dictionary.
+   * **On Deserialize**: Metadata properties will not be consumed, therefore they will be treated as regular properties that can map to a real property using `JsonPropertyName` or be added to the `JsonExtensionData` overflow dictionary.

 * **Preserve**:
-  * **On Serialize**: When writing complex types, the serializer also writes them metadata ($id, $values and $ref) properties in order re-use them by writing a reference to the object or array.
+  * **On Serialize**: When writing complex types (i.e. POCOs/non-primitive types), the serializer also writes the metadata ($id, $values and $ref) properties in order to reference them later by writing a reference to the previously written JSON object or array.
-  * **On Deserialize**: While the other options show no effect on Deserialization, `Preserve` does affect its behavior with the following: Metadata will be expected (although is not mandatory) and the deserializer will try to understand it.
+  * **On Deserialize**: While the other options have no effect on deserialization, `Preserve` does affect its behavior, as follows: Metadata will be expected (although is not mandatory) and the deserializer will try to understand it.

 * **Ignore**:
   * **On Serialize**: Ignores (skips writing) the property/element where the reference loop is detected.
   * **On Deserialize**: Metadata properties will not be consumed, therefore they will be treated as regular properties that can map to a real property using `JsonPropertyName` or be added to the `JsonExtensionData` dictionary.

-For System.Text.Json, the goal is to stick to the same *metadata* semantics for preserve from Newtonsoft.Json and provide a similar usage in `JsonSerializerOptions` that encompasses the needed options (i.e. provide reference preservation).
+For `System.Text.Json`, the goal is to stick to the same *metadata* syntax used when preserving references using `Newtonsoft.Json` and provide a similar usage in `JsonSerializerOptions` that encompasses the needed options (i.e. provide reference preservation).
+This way, JSON output produced by `Newtonsoft.Json` can be deserialized by `System.Text.Json` and vice versa.

 This API is exposing the `ReferenceHandling` property as a class, to be extensible in the future; and provide built-in static instances of `Default` and `Preserve` that are useful to enable the most common behaviors by just setting those in `JsonSerializerOptions.ReferenceHandling`.

 With `ReferenceHandling` being a class, we can exclude things that, as of now, we are not sure are required and add them later based on customer feedback.
-For example, the `Object` and `Array` granularity of `Newtonsoft.Json's` `PreserveReferencesHandling` or the `ReferenceLoopHandling.Ignore` option.
+For example, the `Object` and `Array` granularity of `Newtonsoft.Json's` `PreserveReferencesHandling` feature or the `ReferenceLoopHandling.Ignore` option.

 ## Compatibility

-The next table show the combination of Newtonsoft's **ReferenceLoopHandling** and **PreserveReferencesHandling** and how to get its equivalent on System.Text.Json's *ReferenceHandling*:
+The next table show the combination of Newtonsoft's **ReferenceLoopHandling** (RLH) and **PreserveReferencesHandling** (PRH) and how to get its equivalent on System.Text.Json's *ReferenceHandling*:

 |       RLH\PRH |      None |              All |          Objects |           Arrays |
 |--------------:|----------:|-----------------:|-----------------:|-----------------:|